Three tips to simplify all the decisions you'll make for your wedding day

 Into the night/ dance party | 8 sq. ft. | 6 sq. ft. | 5 sq. ft.

-Tip # 2: Narrow down the Guest List Has there ever been a time when you didn’t want to invite someone to a gathering you were organizing — a meeting or a wedding — but felt that you had no choice?
+Tip # 2: Narrow down the Guest List The next step to designing a good party is to pay special attention to the guests you invite.
+Has there ever been a time when you didn’t want to invite someone to a gathering you were organizing — a meeting or a wedding — but felt that you had no choice?

 How did having that person at the gathering affect it?

 Generous exclusion may feel a little uncomfortable, but the more is not always the merrier.
-If there are people in your lives who you know that don't fit with the purpose of your event - DON'T INVITE THEM.
-For example, if you purpose in throwing the wedding reception is to honor your parents, but you only have 1 more space left you may opt to invite your Uncle over your boss because the Uncle would be more inline with the purpose of your event.
+If there are people in your life who you know that won't fit with the purpose of your event - DON'T INVITE THEM.
+For example, if your purpose in throwing the wedding reception is to honor your parents, but you only have 1 more space left you may opt to invite your Uncle over your boss because the Uncle would be more inline with the purpose of your event.

-This idea of excluding people who don't fit the purpose of the event may be easier said than done, especially if you are worried about hurting their feelings.
-However, I would encourage you to think instead of how many guests you will be doing a disservice to by trying to include everyone.
-The purpose of the event becomes muddled, and your guests might not be able to have as deep of a connection with one another.
+The idea of excluding people may be easier said than done, especially if you are worried about injuring their feelings but I would encourage you to think instead of how many guests you will be doing a disservice to by trying to include everyone.
+If you include everyone from EVERY aspect of your life without a clear purpose for the event the experience will become muddled, and your guests might not be able to have as deep of a connection with one another.

 Blame the size of the gathering space (you won't be lying - everyone event space has a certain # of guests that can be allowed without breaking firecode, and if you want lively conversations a smaller group-size will facilitate that better than a large gathering)